PLG-Development/PLG-Connect/README.md

 |--------|----------|--------------------|
 |1.0|15.08.2024|Initial Application|

-Install .NET 8.0 SDK and AvaloniaUI to execute "dotnet run" in your terminal to start the downloaded source code.
+Install .NET 8.0 SDK and AvaloniaUI to execute "`dotnet run`" in your terminal to start the downloaded source code.